Documentation

 Date ChannelID TotalMass TotalOutflowConcentration SegmentID

-Sed.Streamflow.Only and
+Sed.Streamflow.Only

 Sed.Roadflow.Only